top of page

 Time & Location

-Dec 02, 8:00 AM – 9:00 PM
+Dec 02, 2023, 8:00 AM – 9:00 PM

 About the Event

 All current Stanford undergraduates are invited to join Zephyr for its Fall Quarter intellectual retreat.
 In this daylong retreat, removed from the stresses and distractions of university life, we will come together as an intellectual community to consider perennial questions about the good, the true, and the beautiful.
-This event will be hosted at a private residence in the area and led by Prof. Mason Marshall of Pepperdine University.
+This event will be hosted at a private residence in Atherton and led by Prof. Mason Marshall of Pepperdine University.
 Meals will be provided, as well as ample time between sessions for personal reflection or informal discussion.

 Our time together will be structured by three main sessions.

 In our first, we will discuss the demands that the moral good places upon us.
-We will explore this issue by considering the answer of the ancient Stoics, whose stern rigorism has become proverbial: the seriousness of our moral obligations requires that ignore our emotions entirely when deciding how to act, since they can only hinder, rather than help, our ability to meet these obligations.
+We will explore this issue by considering the answer of the ancient Stoics, whose stern rigorism has become proverbial: the seriousness of our moral obligations requires that we ignore our emotions entirely when deciding how to act, since they can only hinder, rather than help, our ability to meet these obligations.
 Were they right?

 In our second session, we will consider the opposition of rhetoric and philosophy as portrayed by Plato in his Gorgias.
 Plato portrays this as a conflict between a fundamentally truth-directed art and a manipulative and deceptive knack.
 Is he correct about this—and, if so, who are today’s philosophers and rhetoricians?